-If you like to travel in Asia or plan new trip there, I suggest considering maybe not to buy in Vietnam souvenirs which I’m mentioning below.
+If you like to travel to Asia or plan a new trip there, I suggest considering maybe not to buy in Vietnam souvenirs which I’m mentioning below.
 You can find them in other Asian countries as well (in some countries even cheaper).

-You can easily find ceramic vases, lacquer vases and more such variety in a plethora of sizes, shapes and colors.
+You can easily find ceramic vases, lacquer vases, and more such variety in a plethora of sizes, shapes, and colors.
 A good quality plate costs ~ $2.00.
-Can be an idea to buy small tea cup set.
+Can be an idea to buy a small teacup set.
 But ceramic you can bring from any other country as well: Indonesia (for example in Yogyakarta there is area Kasongan, where most crafts are from ceramic), Thailand and etc.

 BAMBOO AND WOODEN PRODUCTS

-You can buy beautifully carved bamboo hats or salad bowls, trays, baskets and more such items made out of bamboo and wood.
-Apart from being cheaper alternatives they are also eco-friendly.
-It’s cost from $13.00 to $45.00.
+You can buy beautifully carved bamboo hats or salad bowls, trays, baskets, and more such items made out of bamboo and wood.
+Apart from being cheaper alternatives, they are also eco-friendly.
+It’s a costs from $13.00 to $45.00.
 But the same you can buy in any other Asian country where bamboo is growing, for example in Thailand it will be cheaper.

 How not to buy a small package of rice from rice country?
 Brown, white, different shape, mixed and etc. The price will be ridiculous and straight from the rice paddies.
 But the same you can buy in any other “rice” country.

-Good quality tea can be bought in specialist shops in the large cities.
+Good quality tea can be bought in specialist shops in large cities.
 Kilo of top-quality tea can cost ~ $8.00, if lightly flavored ~$5.00, without flavoring ~$2.00.
-But in each other country you can buy tea as well: Japan, Indonesia, China and etc.
+But in each other country, you can buy tea as well: Japan, Indonesia, China and etc.

 Even if Vietnamese coffee quite famous for its preparation and taste (strong, instead of sugar they put condensing milk) but you can enjoy it in the coffee shops in Vietnam.
-To buy it like souvenir you can but then need to buy special tools to prepare it in right way.
-Good quality “Trung Nguyen” coffee 1 kilo Robusta beans costs ~ $4.00, Arabica will be more expensive.
+To buy it like a souvenir you can but then need to buy special tools to prepare it in the right way.
+Good quality “Trung Nguyen” coffee 1-kilo Robusta beans costs ~ $4.00, Arabica will be more expensive.

-But as well in Indonesia you can buy coffee, even more popular one, the most expensive in the world “Kopi Luwak”.
+But as well in Indonesia, you can buy coffee, even more, a popular one, the most expensive in the world “Kopi Luwak”.

 HANDMADE WOVEN PRODUCTS

-For example in Vietnam scarf cost ~$2.00.
-A garment, such as a woven, embroidered or appliqued jacket, can cost from ~ $15.00.
+For example in Vietnam scarf costs ~$2.00.
+A garment, such as a woven, embroidered, or appliqued jacket can cost ~ $15.00.
 But handmade woven products you can buy in any other Asian country (for example Indonesia, Lombok island).

 Other popular souvenirs from Vietnam.
-Mostly jewelers are made of local gemstones.
-But the same things you can buy in Indonesia as well, where gemstones really popular and one of the places for pearls can be in Lombok island near port to Gili Meno, Air or Trawangan islands.
+Most jewelers are made of local gemstones.
+But the same things you can buy in Indonesia as well, where gemstones really popular and one of the places for pearls can be in Lombok island near the port to Gili Meno, Air or Trawangan islands.

-If you want to buy Asian style pans or other clothes, before buying it check if it’s really made in Vietnam.
-I had experience when bought pans in Vietnam and in Indonesia met girl with the same pattern dress what she bought in Thailand.
-Conclusion that all things made in China.
+If you want to buy Asian style pans or other clothes, before buying them check if it’s really made in Vietnam.
+I had an experience when bought pans in Vietnam and in Indonesia met a girl with the same pattern dress what she bought in Thailand.
+The conclusion that all things made in China.
 By the way in Thailand clothes are much cheaper than in Vietnam.

 Specific souvenirs from Vietnam for specific interests

-- WAR SOUVENIRS – you can buy coins, zippers and other old things that remains war time in Vietnam.
+- WAR SOUVENIRS – you can buy coins, zippers, and other old things that remain war time in Vietnam.

-- MUSICAL INSTRUMENTS – here you can buy bamboo flute and miniature bamboo xylophone.
+- MUSICAL INSTRUMENTS – here you can buy a bamboo flute and miniature bamboo xylophone.

-- INSTANT NOODLES – like I live in Indonesia where instant noodles is eaten everywhere.
-I wanted to bring my friends in Indonesia try Vietnamese instant noodles.
+- INSTANT NOODLES – like I live in Indonesia where instant noodles are eaten everywhere.
+I wanted to bring my friends in Indonesia to try Vietnamese instant noodles.
 It’s really different from Indonesian ones or those that you can buy in Europe.

 - FAKE THINGS – some people like to buy famous brands fake copies.
 Here you can find whatever you want.

-- VIETNAMESE JACKET – nowhere else I saw such jacket – mostly it used driving on motorbike, but can be used in daily life as well.
+- VIETNAMESE JACKET – nowhere else I saw such jacket – mostly it used driving on a motorbike but can be used in daily life as well.
 Can be quite unique gift (you can choose different colors, materials).